david-swift/SettingsKit-macOS/Documentation/Reference/SettingsKit/structs/SettingsTab.md

 The standard set of actions with an add button, a remove button and optionally an options button.
 - Parameters:
   - add: The action that is called when the add button is pressed.
-  - remove: The action that is called when the remove button is pressed, giving the the selected subtab's index.
+  - remove: The action that is called when the remove button is pressed, giving the the selected subtab's id and index.
   - options: The action that is called when the options button is pressed.
              If it is nil, there is no options button.
 - Returns: The new tab with the actions.